vuestorefront/shopware-pwa/README.md

 - Self-CR before commit.
 Do not assume others will check your dirty work.
 - Delete pointless console.log() before commit.
-- Meet commit message criteria to auto-generate change log.
+- Adjust to commit message criteria to auto-generate changelog.

 #### DO NOT